New Student Information

 (Additional detailed instructions are located to the right under "Related Documents".)

-Please access the Online Student Health (OSH) Portal and complete two required items by August 1st:
+Please access the mySHAC patient portal and complete two required items by August 1, 2016:

-2) Complete the Tuberculosis (TB) Risk Assessment Form.
+2) Complete the online Tuberculosis (TB) Risk Assessment Form.

-IMPORTANT - Please read the following before submitting your information online:
+IMPORTANT - Please carefully read the following before submitting your information online.

 All incoming Carleton students are REQUIRED to:

-- Submit date of immunization against tetanus and diphtheria (Tdap preferred, Td also acceptable).
-Must have been received after September 1, 2004.
+- Submit date of (1) dose of immunization against tetanus and diphtheria (TDAP preferred, Td Booster also acceptable) received on or after September 1, 2006.

-- Complete the online Tuberculosis (TB) Risk Assessment form.
-If you answer "Yes" to any of the Risk Assessment questions, you will need to meet with your health care provider and ask them to complete and sign the TB Clinical Documentation Form.
-Submit this form along with hardcopy results of an Interferon Gamma Release Assay (IGRA) blood test (recommended, especially for international students) or a Tuberculin Skin Test (TST, PPD, or Mantoux), and chest x-ray (if applicable), performed after March 15, 2014.
+- Lastly, complete the online Tuberculosis (TB) Risk Assessment form.
+If you answer "Yes" to any of the Risk Assessment questions, you will then need to meet with your health care provider and ask them to complete and sign the TB Clinical Documentation Form.
+Submit this form along with results of an Interferon Gamma Release Assay (IGRA) blood test (recommended, especially for international students) or a Tuberculin Skin Test (TST, PPD, or Mantoux), and chest x-ray (if applicable), performed after March 15, 2016.

-Note: If you do not complete your Immunization Information and the Tuberculosis (TB) Risk Assessment Form online or if you are not compliant with all the required immunizations, you will not be allowed to register for winter term classes.
+Note: If you do not complete your Immunization Information and the Tuberculosis (TB) Risk Assessment Form online or if you are not compliant with all the required immunizations, you will not be allowed to register for Winter Term classes.
+Based on individual circumstances, there may be other requirements or recommendations.

 Note to International Students:

 - If possible, complete the required immunizations and TB testing before leaving your country.
 Immunizations and other medical treatments may be more costly in the United States.
-The Carleton Student Injury & Sickness Plan covers required immunizations.
+The Carleton Student Injury & Sickness Plan may cover required immunizations in certain circumstances.
 However, there will be expenses if you need to have a Tuberculin Skin Test (TST, PPD, or Mantoux), IGRA blood test or a chest x-ray in the United States.

-- All students from countries with a high incidence of TB who have not had an IGRA blood test will be required to attend a TB screening appointment within two weeks of their arrival at Carleton.
+- All students from countries with a high incidence of TB (as well as those students who have a history of BCG vaccination) that have not had an IGRA blood test will be required to attend a TB screening appointment at SHAC (Ground Level, Davis Hall) on Thursday, September 1, 2016.
+Students who cannot attend MUST make an appointment within two weeks of their arrival at Carleton.
 During that session, students will discuss their risk factors with one of SHAC's health care providers and will be required to have an IGRA test.
-While there may be a cost associated with an IGRA that would be charged directly to your student account, at this time the test is covered by Carleton's Student Injury & Sickness Plan.
+At this time the IGRA test is covered by Carleton's Student Injury & Sickness Plan for International students only.

-To enter your Immunization Information and complete the Tuberculosis (TB) Risk Assessment Form, logon to the OSH Portal using your Carleton Username and Password at https://go.carleton.edu/osh.
+To enter your Immunization Information and complete the Tuberculosis (TB) Risk Assessment Form, logon to the mySHAC patient portal using your Carleton Username and Password at https://go.carleton.edu/mySHAC.

 Student Health and Counseling